You are here:

 EPA Regulation of Bed Bug Pesticides

-All pesticides must be registered by EPA before being sold and used in the U.S., other than those that rely on a limited set of active ingredients (so-called minumum risk pesticides).
+All pesticides must be registered by EPA before being sold and used in the U.S., other than those that rely on a limited set of active ingredients (so-called minimum risk pesticides).
 For pesticides used against pests that affect public health, such as bed bugs, our primary responsibility is to ensure that the pesticides with public health uses are both safe and effective against the pests on their labels.
 We review pesticides to ensure they do not pose unacceptable risks when used according to label directions and ensure that every registered pesticide can be shown to work against bed bugs in laboratory tests.

 Our efforts to improve management of bed bugs include: